DonMondraker/Contacts_Application/README.md

 # Contacts_Application
-Tkinter based contact application which stores data in a db
+CustomTkinter based contact application which stores data in a db

+Uses CTk.Frame to slide between frames.